kubernetes/kubernetes/docs/proposals/apparmor.md

 1. **Kernel support** - The AppArmor kernel module is loaded.
 Can be checked by [libcontainer](https://github.com/opencontainers/runc/blob/4dedd0939638fc27a609de1cb37e0666b3cf2079/libcontainer/apparmor/apparmor.go#L17).
-2. **Runtime support** - For alpha, Docker will be required (rkt does not currently have AppArmor support).
+2. **Runtime support** - For the initial implementation, Docker will be required (rkt does not currently have AppArmor support).
 All supported Docker versions include AppArmor support.
 See [Container Runtime Interface](#container-runtime-interface) for other runtimes.
 3. **Installed profile** - The target profile must be loaded prior to starting the container.
 Loaded profiles can be found in the AppArmor securityfs \[1\].